adamyangyang/TalentLabs-Capstone-Project-2-Ecomm-database-design/README.md

 ## Overview
 This project involves designing an ecommerce database for an ecommerce marketplace (ex: Shopee, WooCommerce etc).

-The database consists of 12 tables, broken down by 5 dimension tables (non-red colors) and 8 fact tables (red colored).
+The database consists of **12 tables**, broken down by **5 dimension tables (non-red colors)** and **8 fact tables (red colored)**.

 Based on [Kimball's definition](https://www.kimballgroup.com/2003/01/fact-tables-and-dimension-tables/) of dimension and fact tables, they are defined as shown:

-### Dimensions
+### Dimension Tables
-**Dimensions** - They provide context such as "who, what, where, when, why and how" to an event or business process.
+They provide context such as "who, what, where, when, why and how" to an event or business process.

 *Ex: What products have the highest sales?*

-### Facts
+### Fact Tables
-**Facts** - Fact tables measure the result from an event or business process we want to track.
+They measure the result from an event or business process we want to track.
 They are also always numeric.

 *Ex: How much revenue do we have.*